GreyHak/sat_sav_parse/README.md

 `sav_monitor.py` will check for new save files, generate html/png summary of new save files, and optionally archive the save files.

+`[save-directory]` defaults to `.config/Epic/FactoryGame/Saved/SaveGames/server` or `%LOCALAPPDATA%/FactoryGame/Saved/SaveGames/*.`  The `[save-directory]` must exist for the monitor to start.

+`[html-output-directory]` defaults to the current-working-directory.
+HTML and map generation is only performed if the provided `[html-output-directory]` exists.

+`[monitor-period]` is the rate in seconds that the monitor looks for new saves.
+The default `[monitor-period]` is 1.0 second.
+Settings between 0.2 and 120.0 would be completely reasonable.

+Archiving is only performed if the `[archive-directory]` is provided and exists.

 ## Credits

 The source code in this repo was developed by [GreyHak](https://github.com/GreyHak).